-King Cake Season Begins on January 6th (Epiphany) Until Fat Tuesday
+King Cake Season Runs From Epiphany to Fat Tuesday

 The "King" in King Cake Refers to the Three Magi

-There Are Many Versions of the King Cake
+There Are Many International Versions of the King Cake

-- New Orleans, United States: This is the King Cake that most Americans know, consisting of a ring of dough topped with purple, gold, and green sugar, the traditional colors of Mardi Gras, which represent justice, power, and faith.
+- New Orleans, United States: This is the version that most Americans know, consisting of a ring of dough topped with purple, gold, and green sugar, the traditional colors of Mardi Gras, which represent justice, power, and faith.

 - France: In France, Quebec, and Belgium, bakeries serve the galette de rois, which is a puff pastry filled with almond cream.

-- Germany and Switzerland: Dreikönigskuchen, sweet buns made with almonds and raisins, is the traditional kings cake in Germany and Switzerland.
+- Germany and Switzerland: Dreikönigskuchen, sweet buns made with almonds and raisins, is the traditional king cake of Germany and Switzerland.

-- England: In old England, Twelfth Cake was the popular dish served at the Feast of Epiphany.
-Twelfth Cake is a fruitcake decorated with frosting.
+- England: In old England, Twelfth Night cake (essentially a fruitcake decorated with frosting) was the popular dish served at the Feast of Epiphany.

 A Baby Will be Hidden in the Cake

-Traditionally, a small bean was placed in the cake as it baked to symbolize the baby Jesus.
-Over time, bakers began using feves, which literally means beans, but were actually porcelain figurines that were baked into the cake.
-These feves were so ornate and beautiful that a museum in France actually has a feve collection, where visitors can see hundreds of the porcelain figurines.
-Today, most bakeries utilize a plastic baby doll that is baked into the cake, though some bakeries use specially designed porcelain figurines.Continue to 5 of 5 below.
+In the olden days, a small bean was placed in the cake as it baked to symbolize the baby Jesus.
+Over time, bakers began using feves, which literally means beans, but were actually porcelain figurines depicting an actual baby.
+The feves were so ornate and beautiful that a museum in France actually has a collection of hundreds of them.
+Today, most bakeries utilize a plastic baby doll (sometimes served on the side of the cake so that nobody breaks a tooth).

-Tradition says that the person who finds the hidden baby inside the king cake is crowned king for the day and is responsible for buying the next cake.
-In many places, the youngest child sits underneath the table and divvies out the pieces of cake so nobody knows who will find the baby and be crowned king.
-The person who finds the baby or figurine receives a paper crown and must purchase the next cake.
+As the tradition goes, the person who finds the hidden baby inside the king cake receives a paper crown, is declared king for the day, and is also responsible for buying the next cake.
+In many places, the youngest child sits underneath the table and divvies out the pieces of cake so it remains a mystery of who received the piece with the baby inside.